 Because of many things, Raymore is a great place for families with children to consider.
 First of all, many other families with children live here, making Raymore a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Raymore has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Raymore’s overall crime rate is lower than average for the country.

 As is often the case in a small city, Raymore doesn't have a public transportation system that people use for their commute.

-The per capita income in Raymore in 2010 was $34,872, which is wealthy relative to Missouri and the nation.
-This equates to an annual income of $139,488 for a family of four.
-However, Raymore contains both very wealthy and poor people as well.
+The per capita income in Raymore in 2018 was $36,375, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,500 for a family of four.

 The most common language spoken in Raymore is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include Spanish and Polish.